varsharamanujam/Python-GUI-project1/README.md

 The following steps explains flow of the code.

-Step 1: Import the tkinter module.
+Step 1: Import the tkinter module and random module

-Step 2: Import the random module.
+Step 2:  Creating a window named as App - i.e(App=Tk())

-Step 3: Creating a window named as App - i.e(App=Tk())
+Step 3: Add .ico file to resources as shown and make it as logo for the application.

 Step 4: Creating a dictionary with the total possible outcomes of dice with the pre-defined unicodes.